schwiftyos/evolution/proposals/0001-single-dependency-build-directory.md

 Project compilation performance is a core feature of development.
 The problem is _where_ the build output is stored.

 Currently:
-- projects need to compile the build output for their dependencies if they haven't already
 - build output is stored in the project's local `.build` directory and only ever accessed by the individual project
-- you need to fetch the dependencies and compile the build output of every dependency for every project
+- fetching and compilation of every dependency is required for every Swift project (located in the project's local `.build` directory)

 ## Proposed solution